 The condition of your hair is a clear indicator of the overall health of your body and mind.
-Whether you are suffering from dull, lifeless hair; premature greying; hair thinning or hair loss; these are all indications of an internal imbalance.
+Whether you are suffering from dull, lifeless hair, premature greying, hair thinning, or hair loss these are often indications of an internal imbalance.
 In this article I will share with you some changes to incorporate into your daily life in order to get that healthy, vibrant hair from the inside-out!

 But first, here is a list of the most prevalent factors of poor hair health and hair loss:

 - Lack of sleep

 - Hormonal imbalance